 Peers from all benches spoke in favour of ending the government policy of withdrawing support to refused asylum seekers.
 This policy forces thousands of asylum seekers into destitution in the UK – quite simply, it is a policy that isn’t working and causes immeasurable suffering.

-There was lots of food for thought in the debate – and if you would like to read it in full, click here.
+There was lots of food for thought in the debate – and you can read it in full.
 The Bishop of Newcastle explained that there are at least 280,000 vulnerable refused asylum seekers living in destitution in the UK – a population the size of his home city!
 He highlighted the plight of Milly, a Congolese asylum seeker who came to the UK in 2004 after suffering rape and detention in her home country.
 She was refused asylum in February 2006 and since then has lived hand to mouth in Newcastle, relying on local churches and charities for her livelihood.
 She is too scared to go home, and so is forced to live a life of degrading destitution here.

 Lord Roberts quizzed the Minister on double standards – the government has given tremendous support to the Make Poverty History campaign, when they are actually forcing people into destitution and creating poverty in our own country!